 There’s a lot of Jargon or specialist terminology that you’ll hear if you’re getting involved in Six Sigma, especially if (like me when I started) you’re dropped in with people a lot more experienced in Six Sigma than you.
-Some will be words which are completely alien to you (Six Sigma and Lean both use a lot of Japanese words), and others will be words you know, but not the way they are used in Six Sigma.
+Some will be words which are completely alien to you (Six Sigma and Lean both use a lot of Japanese words), some will be acronyms like DMAIC, and others will be words you know, but not the way they are used in Six Sigma.

 This is the current amount of value you add as output per ‘unit’ of input, to be contrasted with ‘Potential Quality’ which is the maximum amount possible.

 In Lean manufacturing, a device where a machine operative can signal that there is a quality / operational issue.
 This may also stop the production line.

 Black Belts are Six Sigma team leaders, with extensive training who usually work full time on Six Sigma projects.

 A system for making your workplace organized and efficient – stands for Clearing, Arrangement, Neatness, Discipline, Organization.

 Stands for Customer, Output, Process, Input, Supplier, and is a high-level overview of a process and its context.
 COPIS is the customer focused version of SIPOC.

 DFSS stands for Design for Six Sigma, also known by the acronym DMADV.

 Stands for Define, Measure, Analyze, Design and Verify.
 It is the framework for creating new processes, where the existing process needs a complete rewrite, or doesn’t exist.
 See DMAIC.
 The alternative is DMAIC (see below), which is for improving the existing process.